menandmice/micetro_docs/guides/user-manual/ansible_mm_ipprops.rst

   (required) Custom properties for the IP address.
 These properties must already be defined.

 provider:
-  (required) Definition of the Men&Mice suite API provider.
+  (required) Definition of the Micetro API provider.

 state:
   Property present or not. (``absent``, ``present``)